National

 Once the darling of British boxing, having beaten Wladimir Klitschko, Joseph Parker and Dillian Whyte, Joshua’s reputation was derailed by a shock defeat to Mexican Andy Ruiz Jr in June 2019.
 While his form has never truly recovered, he is still among the world’s most respected heavyweights.

-Paul, 28, first gained popularity on the video platform Vine before featuring in Disney Channel films and series, moving into boxing in 2018 as part of the YouTuber boxing trend.
-At 5ft 5in, he is over a foot shorter, around 50kg lighter and much less experienced than Joshua, raising serious safety concerns.
-His camp hopes any fight with Joshua would be sanctioned as a professional bout, but it is more likely to be an exhibition fight, with the focus more on entertainment.
+He is five inches shorter and around 20kg lighter than Joshua, which, combined with Joshua’s punching power, raises serious safety concerns.
+His camp hopes any fight would be sanctioned as a professional bout, but it is more likely to be an exhibition fight, with the focus more on entertainment.

 Each fighter is expected to earn about £70m from the bout, much more than any of Joshua’s previous clashes.
 A potential clash is expected to take place on 12 or 19 December and would be broadcast on Netflix, which has pivoted towards boxing and live sports in recent years.
 In September it broadcast Paul-Tyson, which became the most-streamed sporting event ever at the time with 65m concurrent viewers, and 72,000 watching live inside Texas’s AT&T Stadium.